 Thai Green Curry is a very healthy, flavorful dish that comes together in about 35 minutes.
-My family enjoys spicy food, so I have geared my recipe more toward chili-heads—but this can easily be toned down for the heat-averse.
-I used to use full-figured (so to speak) chicken thighs for this recipe, but have since found that using off-the-bone meat is much faster.
-I now use cut-up chicken thighs, chicken breast—even pork, beef, or shrimp.
-I have been known to make a vegetarian version for Meatless Mondays.
+My family enjoys spicy food, so I have geared my recipe more toward chili-heads.
+But it’s easy to tone it down for the heat-averse.
+I used to use full-figured (so to speak) chicken thighs for this recipe.
+However, I’ve since found that using off-the-bone meat is much faster.
+Cut-up chicken thighs are now my favorite, though I have also been known to make a vegetarian version for Meatless Mondays.

-Thai Green Curry can be gussied up with just about any vegetable you have available: my favorites are cauliflower and green beans.
+Thai Green Curry can be gussied up with just about any vegetable you have available.
+My favorites are cauliflower and green beans.
 I have taken to garnishing the dish with cilantro and scallions (the green part, chopped into 1-inch pieces, then sliced lengthwise into narrow strips).
 Thai basil is also a great choice.
-The squeeze of lime just before serving really knocks this out of the park.

-Most of the ingredients for Thai Green Curry are things that I keep in my pantry, fridge, or freezer, like coconut milk, green curry paste, fish sauce, lemon grass, and kaffir leaves.
-(Yes, you can make your own curry paste—but that wouldn’t be Flipped-Out Food-style weeknight cooking, now would it?)
+Most of the ingredients for Thai Green Curry are things that I keep in my pantry, fridge, or freezer.
+For example, coconut milk, green curry paste, fish sauce, lemon grass, and kaffir leaves.
+You’ll find that some of these ingredients won’t be available in a standard grocery.
+So, I plan a trip to my local Asian grocery about once a month to stock up (check out my favorite pantry items in my shop).
+Yes, you can make your own curry paste—but that takes a bit too much time to be considered Flipped-Out Food-style, weeknight cooking.
 Make sure to use high-quality coconut milk, and not the low-fat variety (Chaokoh is my favorite).
 You want the kind that has cream at the top, because this is what you will use to heat your curry paste.
 Don’t shake it!

 Here, I’ve served with a mix of quinoa and rice, using delicious easy pickled red onions as a garnish (I always seem to have some hanging out in the refrigerator since I figured out how yummy they are!).

 I suggest starting with 1 tablespoon of curry paste and building from there according to your heat tolerance.
-My husband Phil rates this among my top 5 dishes (although—by my calculation—there are upwards of twenty recipes in that category, heh-heh).
+My husband Phil rates this among my top 5 dishes.
+But—by my calculation—there are upwards of twenty recipes in that category, heh-heh, so…?
 I hope that your family enjoys this as much as we do!
-Bon Appétit!
+Bon appétit!

 - 2 tbsp peanut oil